Tom Lewis, associate professor and chair, photography, digital filmmaking, animation and digital media

-At Warner Brothers in Glendale, Calif., he animated for the online Flash-based cartoons Gotham Girls and Lobo and was a member of the first team of animators to produce original Looney Tunes shorts for the Internet in 2000-2001.
+At Warner Brothers in Glendale, Calif., Hudson animated for the online cartoon series Gotham Girls and Lobo and was also a member of the first team of animators to produce original Looney Tunes shorts for the Web.
+Additionally, he designed and taught original coursework for the University of California-Los Angeles Extension, American Intercontinental University and College of the Canyons, all in Southern California.

-Hudson earned a B.F.A. degree in animation from the University of the Arts in Philadelphia and an M.F.A. degree in experimental animation from the California Institute of the Arts in Valencia under the mentorship of Jules Engel.
+Hudson earned a B.F.A. degree in animation in 1997 from the University of the Arts in Philadelphia and an M.F.A. degree in experimental animation in 2000 from the California Institute of the Arts, under the mentorship of Jules Engel.

 John Baker joined KCAI in 2010 and teaches courses in digital media and animation.
 Previously he was an animator with MK12, a Kansas...Read More